AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/ISplit/README.md

 ISplit Interface
 ================
-AutomationML 2.1 APIThis interface defines the service interface for a split service.
+This interface defines the service interface for a split service.
 A split service is able to split one [CAEXDocument][1] into multiple files using split points.

   **Namespace:**  [Aml.Engine.Services.Interfaces][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)